Applied-Machine-Learning-Lab/DeepResearch-R1/README.md

 ---

-## 🚀 Supervised Fine-Tuning (SFT)
+## 🚀 Post-training

-We provide optimized scripts for supervised fine-tuning on 3B-parameter base models.
+We provide optimized scripts for sft and RL on 3B-parameter base models.

 ### 1. Base Models
 The scripts are compatible with the following models: